malcolmlett/malcolmlett.github.io/Paper-on-Loops-in-AI-and-Consciousness.md

 # Visceral Loop

-This paper introduces the concept of a _visceral loop_ as a characterisation of processing within a looping biological or AI agent of the sort described in the introduction.
-The visceral loop is so named because it refers to an agent concluding that it experiences consciousness "in a visceral way".
+This paper introduces the concept of a _Visceral Loop_ as a characterisation of processing within a looping biological or AI agent of the sort described in the introduction.
+The Visceral Loop is so named because it refers to an agent concluding that it experiences consciousness "in a visceral way".
 It identifies that an agent with sufficient representational capabilities can, at the most optimum, conclude itself as conscious within three iterations of the loop.
-Each of those iterations have specific characteristics, and the visceral loop characterises thought as falling into one of those three iterations.
+Each of those iterations have specific characteristics, and the Visceral Loop characterises thought as falling into one of those three iterations.

 Let:
 * `E` be the agent's set of beliefs about the external world